botlaram/docs/docs/networking.md

 Every Router/Modem has Global IP address, this IP address is shared to each device(computer/mobile) that connected to Router/Modem.
 for eg: If you run multiple applications as google, whatsapp and send request to internet, the device configure to send back response to particular Application using Port number.
-In simple IP address is to figureout which device/router you are using and Port number is to find from which Application response need to send.
+In simple IP address is to figure out which device/router you are using and Port number is to find from which Application response need to send.

 ## Port Number